gespinoza/datarodsexplorer/docs/DREUserGuide.md

     TRMM|12/31/1997 22:30:00|08/31/2016 22:29:59|50.0, 180.0, -50.0, -180.0
     GRACE|01/06/2003 00:00:00|05/03/2015 23:59:59|74.0, -45.75, 10.75, -171.0

-The NLDAS bounds found in the previous XML outputs are highlighted in yellow.
+The NLDAS bounds found in the previous XML outputs appear on the second line of this file.
 Note that the end-date for NLDAS came from a separate CMR query, with **&amp;sort\_key=-start\_date**.

 ### Synchronization issues between the NASA CMR metadata and actual Data Rods availability